51Degrees/dotNET-Device-Detection/README.md

 ## Recent Changes

-### Version 3.2.15 - February 2017
+### Version 3.2.15 Highlights

 * A new fluent builder - DataSetBuilder is now the preferred method to create a DataSet instead of the StreamFactory.
 * The caching policy used by the API can now be customised as required by the application.
-This allows the developer to replace the 51 degrees cache entirely with their own implementation.
-If using the 51 degrees cache, this gives the developer the flexibility to make the decision about the memory usage / performance balance rather than having it imposed by the API.
-By default, the 51 degrees LRU cache will be used, with size values determined by internal testing to give good performance in a wide range of scenarios without using too much memory.
+This allows the developer to replace the 51Degrees cache entirely with their own implementation.
+If using the 51Degrees cache, this gives the developer the flexibility to make the decision about the memory usage / performance balance rather than having it imposed by the API.
+By default, the 51Degrees LRU cache will be used, with size values determined by internal testing to give good performance in a wide range of scenarios without using too much memory.
 Templates are available with size values more suited to specific use cases.

-### Version 3.2.14 Highlights

-New Lite Data File released for December.
-Usage data is now shared securely over HTTPS getValues now uses a concurrent dictionary to improve performance.

-### Version 3.2.11 Highlights

-New Lite Data File released for August.

-### Version 3.2.6 Highlights

-This release focuses on reducing memory consumption and improving performance when the device data file is used directly from the disk.

-**Important Change:** _The embedded device data has been removed from the assembly and by default placed in the App_Data folder for both web and non-web projects.
-The solution will not work without the associated data file being provided and the WebProvider.ActiveProvider property can now return null._

-### Changes from 3.2.5

-Summary of API changes:

-* Provider supports retrieving match results using device ids generated from previous matches.
-* The classes to update device data files are now public and can be used to update device data files from non web environments.
-* Licence keys are now verified against the 51Degrees public signature before being used to retrieve updates.
-* The cache has been upgraded to use a least recently used (LRU) design.
-This removes the need to service the cache in a background thread, and results in a more predictable performance under load.
-* Duplicate code has been consolidated with a focus on improving documentation and implementing recommendations from code analysis and peer reviews.
-Testing coverage has been included with initial unit tests for new features.
-* Consistent examples have been added in parallel with APIs in other languages.
-The examples are designed to highlight specific use cases for the API.
-They relate to example specific documentation on the 51Degrees web site under Support -> Documentation -> .NET.
-* The override to indicate if cookies are supported now defaults to True when the value is unknown.
-This prevents 3rd party components such as forms authentication from failing where an assumption that cookies are always supported has been made but not verified against the server side browser capabilities.
-* The demo web site project no longer includes the 51Degrees.dat file in the project.
-It is instead copied from the repositories data folder when the project is built.
-* The signed assembly is now compiled with "Optimise Code" option enabled.
+* Improved performance of GetCompleteNumericNode method.
+* Updated lite data file with February 2017 data.

 ### Major Changes in Version 3.2